 How do I know if I shouldn’t do the snatch-grip deadlift?

 If you cannot hold onto the barbell without wrist pain or assume the starting position without shoulder, hip, or low back pain, you should not do the snatch grip deadlift.

 Open my article Which is Better?
 Touch-and-Go or Reset Deadlifts in a new tab to learn which deadlift style you should be using.

-The snatch grip deadlift is a deadlift variation that increases the range of motion by positioning the lifter’s grip much wider than usual.
-This grip modification causes the lower body to do more work, and also targets the upper back muscles more than a standard deadlift.
+The snatch grip deadlift is a variation that increases the range of motion by positioning the lifter’s grip much wider than usual.
+This wide-grip deadlift modification causes the lower body to do more work and targets the upper back muscles more than a standard deadlift.

-While it has many benefits, the most notable advantages of the snatch grip deadlift are that it can improve your upper back strength and result in more total body hypertrophy.
+There are many snatch grip deadlift benefits.
+The most notable advantages of the snatch grip deadlift are that it can improve your upper back strength and result in total body hypertrophy.
 It also has the unique benefits of transferring well to the deadlift and snatch, making it an excellent accessory exercise for both powerlifters and weightlifters.